voytas75/AIPSTeam/README.md

 - **Interactive Menu**: Provides an interactive menu for suggesting new features, analyzing code, generating documentation, and more.
 This menu can be disabled by enabling Non-Interactive Mode.
 - **Input Check**: Checks user input and tests if clarification and more context are needed to ensure comprehensive understanding and accurate processing.
 - **Non-Interactive Mode**: Disables all interaction functionality, allowing the script to run the entire team collaboration workflow without requiring any user input or displaying any menus during the session.
+- **User Code Support**: Allows the team to work directly on user-provided PowerShell code instead of just a project description, enhancing the ability to debug, optimize, and extend existing scripts.

 ## User Guide